Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: An Abridged History of Quantum Intermediate Representations

-In order to speed up the adoption of QIR, multiple restrictions to QIR, so-called \emph{profiles} have been defined that limit the expressiveness of QIR\footnote{\url{https://github.com/qir-alliance/qir-spec/tree/main/specification/under_development/profiles} (visited on 10/13/2024)}.
+In order to speed up the adoption of QIR, multiple restrictions to QIR, so-called \emph{profiles} have been defined that limit the expressiveness of QIR\footnote{\url{https://github.com/qir-alliance/qir-spec/tree/main/specification/under_development/profiles} (visited on 03/03/2025)}.
 In its most restrictive form, the \emph{base profile} only allows a sequence of quantum instructions that ends with the measurement of all qubits, which effectively makes it very similar to OpenQASM~2.
 The more permissive \emph{adaptive profiles} allow the successive transition to fully support all features contained in LLVM IR.
 In its full generality, QIR is a proper superset of LLVM IR that builds on top of all the existing tooling and optimizations available for LLVM IR.
+For an illustration of the relation between the different profiles, see \cref{fig:qir profiles}.